pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNearCost.rst

 best is :math:`11`.

 .. index::
-    single: dijkstraNearCost(Many to Many) - Proposed on v3.3
+    single: dijkstraNearCost ; Many to Many - Proposed on v3.3

 Many to Many
 ...............................................................................